 This can potentially take a toll on your German social life.

-Besides knowing common phrases that you’ll need to navigate day-to-day life in Germany, it’s also helpful to know idioms and concepts, those phrases unique to a language that make no sense when translated into your mother tongue.
+Besides knowing common phrases that you’ll need to navigate day-to-day life in Germany, it’s also helpful to know common idioms and concepts, those phrases unique to a language that make no sense when translated into your mother tongue.

 Knowing idioms and important phrases will set you apart from the crowd of other language learners, and you’ll stand out as someone who has clearly worked to delve deeper into the language and discover its idiosyncrasies.